rseanhall/sdk-api/sdk-api-src/content/devquery/nf-devquery-devgetobjectpropertiesex.md

 ## -description

-Synchronously retrieve a set of properties and extended properties for a specified object.
+Synchronously retrieve a set of properties for a specified object optionally based on the specified extended parameters.

 ## -parameters